 3. A discussion on your parenting style with your partner

-Becoming a dad is a proud moment for all men and it is very easy to start thinking of all the sporting, education and life moments that will come.
+Becoming a dad is a proud moment and it is very easy to start thinking of all the sporting, education and life moments that will come.

 However, before you become too focused on the future, speak with your partner about your parenting hopes and dreams and ensure you are on the same page with your parenting styles.